-Now of course you won’t believe me and you would be right in that, or would you?
+Now of course you won’t believe me and you would maybe right in that, or would you?

 Last night when I was writing this story the headphone cable for my iPhone flew across the room and landed on my sofa.
-It didn’t surprise me a lot, but then I realised that it had been plugged into the ‘phone.
+It didn’t surprise me, but then I realised that it had been plugged into the ‘phone.

 I told it to calm down, and it just lay there like a snake and watched me write my story . . .